Multi-Agent Orchestration

 You now have a multi-agent content pipeline that:

-- Specialises each agent for its task (research, writing, review) - Orchestrates agents in a defined pipeline sequence - Traces every agent's execution independently - Serves each agent as its own REST endpoint - Persists all conversations and outputs in the database - Scales — add more agents to the pipeline as needed
+- Specialises each agent for its task (research, writing, review) - Routes work dynamically through explicit handoff tools - Traces every agent execution and handoff event independently - Serves each agent as its own REST endpoint - Persists all conversations and outputs in the database - Scales as you add more specialist agents and delegation rules